Audiovisual Speech Synthesis using Tacotron2: Experiments and Results

 For all tests, the graders gave high scores (between good and excellent) as shown in Figures \ref{fig:subj_MOS_overall_lip}-\ref{fig:subj_MOS_oa}.
-All results are significant according to Mann-Whitney significance test.
-Figures \ref{fig:subj_MOS_overall_lip}-\ref{fig:subj_MOS_oa} show that the end-to-end approach gives better and more consistent performance, i.e, small variance, than the modular approach in all aspects.
-Furthermore, the performance of the end-to-end approach is almost as good as the ground truth results.
+All results are significant according to the Mann-Whitney significance test.
+Figures \ref{fig:subj_MOS_overall_lip}-\ref{fig:subj_MOS_oa} show that AVTacotron2 gives better and more consistent performance, i.e, with small variance, compared to the modular approach in all aspects.
+Furthermore, the performance of AVTacotron2 is close to the ground truth results.
 Figures \ref{fig:subj_MOS_overall_lip}-\ref{fig:subj_MOS_fe} show results of grading the visual aspects of the synthesized talking face, i.e, lip movements and facial expressions.
 The ground truth results depicted in Figures \ref{fig:subj_MOS_overall_lip}-\ref{fig:subj_MOS_fe} are also an indication of the performance of the offline blendshape estimation algorithms discussed in Section \ref{sec:bsc}.
 The ground truth BSCs are estimated from RGB+depth images and the quality of these inputs relies on many factors, such as the head pose and lighting conditions.
 The outliers in the ground truth results in Figures \ref{fig:subj_MOS_overall_lip}, \ref{fig:subj_MOS_fe} and \ref{fig:subj_MOS_lip} are explained by cases where the BSC estimation may have failed when such conditions are not optimal.
 Neural networks on the other hand, when trained on these data, learn to filter out such outliers and infer the conditional mean.
-Therefore, the end-to-end approach shows a more consistent performance in Figures \ref{fig:subj_MOS_overall_lip}-\ref{fig:subj_MOS_fe}.
-In Figure \ref{fig:subj_MOS_fe}, the larger variance of the modular approach synthesis is explained by the audio-to-animation model falling short in synthesizing reasonable emotional facial expressions from speech.
+Therefore, AVTacotron2 shows a more consistent performance in Figures \ref{fig:subj_MOS_overall_lip}-\ref{fig:subj_MOS_fe}.
+In Figure \ref{fig:subj_MOS_fe}, the larger variance of the modular synthesis approach is explained by the audio-to-animation model falling short in synthesizing reasonable emotional facial expressions from speech.